Douglas McCollam: Zero Hour 2 A.M.

 These days our relationship is very different.
 Passing through late middle age in my high aerie here along the banks of the Mississippi River, I wake with a start, restless, alarmed and alone and wander out on to my balcony to watch ships glide by in the dark, their names illuminated in glowing halos, suggesting far off destinations I’m unlikely to see again.

 Douglas McCollam is a writer and lawyer living in New Orleans.
-His work has appeared in The New Yorker, The Washington Post, The New York Times, The Columbia Journalism Review and Slate, among other publications.
+His work has appeared in The New Yorker, The Washington Post, The New York Times, Columbia Journalism Review, and Slate, among other publications.